 Science and research are truly international, and the Hospital's research community is rich in its diversity.
 For example, two-thirds of our postdoctoral fellows are international and have received their advanced degrees in foreign countries.

-The Hospital's immigration team works closely with hiring departments, foreign nationals and external attorneys on securing E-3, TN, H-1B, and O-1 visa petitions and applications for permanent residency at Children's Hospital.
-The office also assists foreign nationals and their Hospital departments in remaining compliant with immigration laws and regulations and provides changes and/or updates on immigration-related matters.
+#1F497D">OIVS works closely with hiring departments, foreign nationals and outside immigration counsel on filing visa petitions and permanent residency applications at CHOP.
+The office also works to ensure that foreign nationals and their departments remain in compliance with immigration rules and regulations while keeping them abreast of changes in the immigration landscape.

 The Office of Postdoctoral Affairs works closely with Human Resources and the Hospital's Immigration Office on focus groups and visa seminars to assist international trainees.
 Through two grants from the Office of Research Integrity, the department is developing educational materials for training international postdocs.

 Research Education also provides career and professional development opportunities for postdocs, including development workshops and the Postdoc Seminar Series, which provides a forum for fellows to share their work.

 It is important for foreign nationals to work with the Immigration Office in addition to external immigration attorneys to thoroughly understand the various aspects of their particular visa status.
 For example, prior to changing positions, changing employers and/or traveling, it is recommended that foreign nationals consult the Immigration Office and/or their external immigration attorneys.
 Any changes in immigration status and questions concerning work eligibility should also be brought to the attention of the office.

 General information on the various visa types at Children's Hospital is provided below.

 - H-1B visas are available to foreign nationals that are in positions that require a minimum of a bachelor's degree or its equivalent.
 Generally, the maximum length of time on an H-1B is six years.
 In certain situations, H-1B visas can be extended beyond the six year limit.